TimeDelta/auto-psych-nosology/README.md

 The encoder is a recurrent GCN that outputs a #Nodes x #Clusters latent assignment matrix.
 This latent space is partitioned by Louizos et al.’s hard-concrete (L0) gates [21].
 Cluster gates drive automatic selection of the surviving latent clusters.
+Relation-specific inter-cluster affinities are produced via a low-rank factorization: every relation learns coefficients over a shared cluster basis, bringing the parameter count down to $\mathcal{O}(R \cdot C \cdot rank_rel)$ instead of $\mathcal{O}(R \cdot C^2)$ (with $rank_rel \ll C$).
+A single hard-concrete gate is shared across relations for cluster-to-cluster edges, pruning redundant pathways while the low-rank factors retain relation-specific weights inside each cluster.
-Relation-specific inter-cluster gates and matrices learn which cluster-to-cluster connections matter for each edge type, allowing the model to treat, for example, “symptom ↔ diagnosis” edges differently from “treatment ↔ biomarker” edges.
+This lets the model treat, for example, some "symptom ↔ diagnosis" edges differently from "treatment ↔ biomarker" edges without paying the quadratic memory cost.
-For each relation type, a distinct decoder is trained to reconstruct edges of that type from the shared latent embeddings.
+For each relation type, the resulting slice of the factorized tensor is fed to a dedicated decoder head that reconstructs edges using the shared latent embeddings.
 This design allows relation-specific geometries to be learned while maintaining a common latent space.
 A single decoder conditioned on relation embeddings would instead force all relation types to share one generative function, often leading to interference and loss of type specificity.
 Because the encoder operates directly on the supplied `edge_index`, the model supports cyclic connectivity and multiplex relation types without special handling.